Depersonalization: Existential Thoughts (And How To Stop Them!)

 How do I stop thinking about Depersonalization?

-With Depersonalization, existential thoughts about things *outside* yourself are also quite intrusive and very common.
+And with Depersonalization, existential thoughts about things *outside* yourself are also quite intrusive and very common.
 For example:

 Looking at people and thinking, ‘How do human beings exist?’